History of FC Basel (1965–2000): Seventy-ninth, fifth championship title

 For Basel the Swiss Cup started in the round of 32 on 24 October 1971 with a 3–1 home win against Monthey.
 On 21 November in the round of 16 Basel played away from home against La Chaux-de-Fonds.
 The match resulted with a 3–0 success.
 The quarter-final was played on 12 March 1972 in Zürich against Grasshopper-Club.
 The tie ended with a 1–1 draw and this meant a replay three days later.
 Basel won the replay 3–2 and continued onto the semi-finals against BSC Young Boys.
 In the Wankdorf Stadium on 3 April Karl Odermatt and Walter Balmer each scored a goal to give Basel a 2–0 victory.
-The final was played on 22 May 1970 also in the Wankdorf Stadium but Basel were defeated 0–1 by Zürich through a goal by Jeandupeux in extra time of the first half.
+The final was played on 22 May 1972 at the Wankdorf Stadium where Basel were defeated 1–0 by Zürich through a goal by Jeandupeux in first-half extra time.

 The 1971–72 UEFA Cup was the inaugural year of the UEFA Cup (now known as the UEFA Europa League), which effectively replaced the Inter-Cities Fairs Cup.
 In the first round Basel were drawn against Real Madrid.
-The first leg, which played on 15 September 1971 in the St. Jakob Stadium attracted 32'059 spectators but ended for Basel with a 1–2 defeat.
+The first leg, played on 15 September 1971 at St. Jakob Stadium before 32,059 spectators, ended in a 2–1 defeat for Basel.
 Madrid won thanks to goals from Francisco Aguilar and Santillana, who turned the result around after the Swiss scored the opener through René Hasler.
 The return leg on 29 September in Santiago Bernabéu Stadium was watched by 61'861 spectators and also ended with the same result.
 The same two Spanish international players were the heroes once again, each scoring a goal, to ensure Real Madrid their passage to the next round.